loveencounterflow/basic-stream-benchmarks-2/README.md

 ## Motivation

-Being disappointed with the performance of NodeJS standard issue streams (as available in the standard library or as standalone module, [Readable-Stream](https://github.com/nodejs/readable-stream)), I started to experiment (especially with a view to improve performance of my own streaming library, [PipeDreams](https://github.com/loveencounterflow/pipedreams), which is built on top of [through2](https://github.com/rvagg/through2), which in turn is built on top of Readable-Stream).
+Being disappointed with the performance of NodeJS standard issue streams (as available in the standard library or as a standalone module, [Readable-Stream](https://github.com/nodejs/readable-stream)), I started to experiment to see how fast you can get with streams (especially with a view to improve performance of my own streaming library, [PipeDreams](https://github.com/loveencounterflow/pipedreams), which is built on top of [through2](https://github.com/rvagg/through2), which in turn is built on top of Readable-Stream).

 Much to my surprise and chagrin, I soon found that one factor in the equation (not the only one, but in longer  pipelines easily the dominant one) that determines how fast a NodeJS stream will pump data is the **mere length of a given processing pipeline** (i.e. the number of transforms between source and sink).

-In order to get a handle on exactly how severe that effect is, I devised a simple and somewhat realistic processing task: given an MB-sized text file, read it, split it into lines, filter empty lines and comments, split each line on tabs, select some fields, serialize the fields with JSON, append a newline character to each line, and write them out into another file.
-This series of basic tasks sets the stage to answer the simple question, how many lines of  text can you process with NodeJS streams?
-The answer will, of course, widely vary according to hardware, details of the processing steps, and shape of the input data, so I did my best to use simple implementations and an 'average' (well, for my daily work at least) data source.
+In order to get a handle on exactly how severe that effect is, I devised a simple and somewhat realistic processing task: given an MB-sized text file, split it into lines, filter empty lines and comments, split each line on tabs, select some fields, serialize the fields with JSON, append a newline character to each line, and write them out into another file.
+This series of basic tasks provides a backdrop to answer the simple question, how many lines of text can you process with NodeJS streams each second?
+The answer will, of course, vary according to hardware, details of the processing steps, and shape of the input data, so I did my best to use simple implementations and an 'average' (well, for my daily work at least) data source.

 Then, I devised a maximally simple stream transform that does nothing but pass on each line as-is, and stick variable numbers of those pass-through transforms into the processing pipeline.
 Ideally, you'd want to spend